It is recognised good practice for NHS Trusts to have a PALS and complaint outcome page.

 Concern:

-Parent raised a complaint that ther daughter had been given insufficient and inappropriate support for ther Autistic Spectrum Condition and Selective Mutism.
-She said that following ther daughter’s referral to the service she had not received good communication about waiting times and that she needed to chase this up.
+Parent raised a complaint that their daughter had been given insufficient and inappropriate support for ther Autistic Spectrum Condition and Selective Mutism.
+She said that following there daughter’s referral to the service she had not received good communication about waiting times and that she needed to chase this up.
 She said that the session work provided was the unsuccessful and the wrong approach, with the decision about a way forward being predetermined, regardless of parents thoughts and feedback.
 The parent considered that her daughter should be seen by a specialist in Selective Mutism but this did not happen.
 Parent felt that the service did not effectively engage with her daughter and that parent was not invited to be involved in Multi-disciplinary team (MDT) meeting discussions.
 When the parent asked for a copy of minutes of the MDT meeting, these were not provided.

 Response: